d2dragono/d2dragono/README.md

 ## About me

-- Student in computer science 💻
+- Student in computer science 💻 - [ ] Finish my studies
 - Passionate about science 🧪
 - I would like to make my own graphic engine one day 🛠